According to PwC, GenAI could improve operational efficiency, which might indirectly reduce carbon footprints in business processes.1

 Preparedness for natural disasters

-Real-life example: Google has introduced Google Earth AI, a suite of geospatial AI models and datasets designed to address global challenges such as weather prediction, flood forecasting, and wildfire detection.
+Real-life example: Google Earth AI is a suite of geospatial AI models and datasets used for applications such as weather prediction, flood forecasting, and wildfire detection.

 4. Flood warning